Dog left alone in car drives in circles for an hour

 SEE ALSO: Dog escapes, then rings doorbell to get back inside

-Port St. Lucie Police say the human driver stepped out of the car and the dog somehow knocked it into reverse.
+Port St. Lucie police said the human driver left the car running when he stepped out and the dog somehow knocked it into reverse.

+"I saw this car going around in a circle and it was doing it for about an hour.
+And when the cops got the door open, a black dog jumped out, I was like, 'They should give that thing a license,'" Sabol said.

+Neighbors were glad no one - human or dog - was injured.

-Police eventually stopped the car.
-The car did smash into a mailbox.
+Though, the car did smash into a mailbox.
+The homeowner told WPBF that the human driver says he'll replace it.

 RELATED: